aaronluch/Project4-adlucian/README.md

     ![Selection Sorted](data_images/selectionSorted.png)
     * The number of reads grows quadratically, but the number of writes remains relatively low compared to reads.
     * Reads grow from 594 to 6,946, while writes only grow from 297 to 2,997.
-    * This suggests that while Selection Sort also has an O(n^2) time complexity, it does fewer writes than the other sorting algorithms, potentially making it more efficient in scenarios where writes are more expensive than reads.<br><br>
+    * This suggests that while Selection Sort also has an O(n^2) time complexity, it has the least amount of reads and writes than compared to the other sorting algorithms.<br><br>
   * Insertion Sort:
     ![Insertion Sorted](data_images/insertionSorted.png)
     * The number of reads and writes also grows quadratically.